 • Is your dog needed due to a disability?

-• What tasks have your dog been trained to perform or work?
+• What tasks has your dog been trained to perform or work?

 You cannot be asked for the details of your disability or have to provide other evidence such as medical records or training documents about the tasks your dog performs.